jeremenichelli/personal-site/posts/2015-11-23-the-first-child-reset.md

 ## An old workaround

 There are a lot of selectors that we don't use on a daily basis because they are weird, we're not familiar with them or we just don't need them.
-Let's bring back one of those, <a href="https://developer.mozilla.org/en/docs/Web/CSS/Adjacent_sibling_selectors" target="_blank">the plus selector</a>, which adds styles to adjacent elements.
+Let's bring back one of those, [the plus selector](//developer.mozilla.org/en/docs/Web/CSS/Adjacent_sibling_selectors), which adds styles to adjacent elements.

 So, instead of applying a style and immediately reseting it we could just do this: